econchick/new-coder/docs/_posts/2013-03-06-Part-1-Scraper-Setup.md

 For our `LivingSocialDeal` class, we inherit from `Item` - which basically takes come pre-defined objects that scrapy has already built for us.

 #### For the curious
 You can think of class inheritance like the birds and the bees.
 For instance, we can have a base class, `class Human(object)`, that will have some human attributes - like a function for running, for bathing, eating, etc.  Then we can inherit from the `Human` class to make a new class, `class Superwoman(Human)`.
 Because we inherit from `Human`, we can still access the running, eating, bathing functions.
 But - perhaps Superwoman runs _faster_ than the average human, so we can _redefine_ the running function.
 This basically rewrites over Human’s running function.

+Or maybe we want to add to `Human`’s `eating()` method by adding an intact of 1000 more calories (being a Superwoman requires a lot of energy!).
+We can define an `eating()` function within our `Superwoman` class, then call `super()` on the method,

 Perhaps Superwomen should also fly.
 We can define a separate `Flying(object)` class.
 Now, when we define our `Superwoman()` class, we can inherit **both** from `Human` and `Flying` – called multiple inheritance: `class Superwoman(Human, Flying)`.